Nevis: Economy

-The official currency is the Eastern Caribbean dollar (EC$), which is shared by eight other territories in the region.
+The official currency is the Eastern Caribbean dollar (EC$), which is used by the eight member countries of the Eastern Caribbean Central Bank.

-The European Commission's Delegation in Barbados and the Eastern Caribbean estimates the annual per capita Gross Domestic Product (GDP) on Nevis to be about 10 percent higher than on St. Kitts.
+The European Commission's Delegation in Barbados and the Eastern Caribbean estimates the annual per capita Gross Domestic Product (GDP) on Nevis to be about 10 per cent higher than on St Kitts.

 Tourism

-The major source of revenue for Nevis today is tourism.
+The major source of revenue for Nevis as of 2023 according to the IMF is tourism.
 During the 2003–2004 season, approximately 40,000 tourists visited the island.
 A five-star hotel (The Four Seasons Resort Nevis, West Indies), four exclusive restored plantation inns, and several smaller hotels including Oualie Beach Resort are currently in operation.
-Larger developments along the west coast have recently been approved and are in the process of being developed.
+Larger developments along the west coast have been approved and are being developed (c.2006).

 Offshore banking

 The introduction of secrecy legislation has made offshore financial services a rapidly growing economic sector in Nevis.
 Incorporation of companies, international insurance and reinsurance, as well as several international banks, trust companies, asset management firms, have created a boost in the economy.
 During 2005, the Nevis Island Treasury collected $94.6 million in annual revenue, compared to $59.8 million during 2001.

 In 1998, 17,500 international banking companies were registered in Nevis.
-Registration and annual filing fees paid in 1999 by these entities amounted to over 10 percent of Nevis' revenues.
+Registration and annual filing fees paid in 1999 by these entities amounted to over 10 per cent of Nevis' revenues.
 The offshore financial industry gained importance during the financial disaster of 1999 when Hurricane Lenny damaged the major resort on the island, causing the hotel to be closed down for a year and 400 of the 700 employees to be laid off.

-In 2000, the Financial Action Task Force, part of the Organisation for Economic Co-operation and Development (OECD), issued a blacklist of 35 nations which were said to be non-cooperative in the campaign against tax evasion and money laundering.
-The list included the Federation of Saint Kitts and Nevis.
+In 2000, the Financial Action Task Force, part of the Organisation for Economic Co-operation and Development (OECD), issued a blacklist of 35 countries which were said to be non-cooperative in the campaign against tax evasion and money laundering.
+At the time, the list included the Federation of Saint Kitts and Nevis, although the country was subsequently removed following various reforms.